WeAreWizards/blog/content/articles/tera-template-engine.md

 The output of the parser is a classic AST.

 ### Context
-Context is the part where ease of use compared to dynamic languages really show.
+Context is where dynamic languages have the upper hand.
 In python I can just pass a dict `{"user": user, "count": 1}` to Jinja2 or Django and be done with it.
 In Rust, it can't be that easy unfortunately.
 Here's the same context as above for Tera:

 ```rust